Weekly Vineyard UU Voice Links:

 At UUSMV, we advocate, we educate, we serve, and we donate.
 We live our mission of community action and universal justice and our UU principles of justice, equity and compassion by

-Standing on the Side of Love campaign seeking to harness the power of love to end oppression (https://www.standingonthesideoflove.org/ )
+Side with Love campaign seeking to harness the power of love to end oppression (https://sidewithlove.org/)

 Bearing witness for human rights by participating in the Stand Together Rally and the Women’s March,